She calls me Muffin.

 The kind of loss that makes you question your judgement, your skill, and everything you thought you were.
-It’s like the Etch-a-Sketch picture that is your life was finally starting to look like something, and your hyper little cousin came along and shook it up.
-And even if you weren’t too mad to try again you don’t even know where to start.
+Like the Etch-a-Sketch picture that is your life was finally starting to take shape, but your hyper little cousin came along and shook it up.
+And even if you weren’t too overwhelmed to try again, you don’t even know where to start.

 Coming back from that kind of loss is not easy.
-But as someone who may have been there once or twice and may even still get mail at that address, I can tell you that it’s possible.
+But as someone who has been to Loser Town once or twice (and may even still get mail at the address) I can tell you that it’s possible.
 You might even become a stronger person because of it.
 Here’s a few tips on how to come back from taking that L.

 You messed things with your significant other.
 You didn’t quite get control of that new job in time and they let you go.
 You said that one thing to that one person that you do NOT say that thing to, and now you’re paying the price.
 Failure is way worse when you know you can’t blame anyone but yourself.

 Being mad or feeling sorry for yourself about a mistake can definitely slow down the comeback.
 You’re allowed to feel the pain.
 In fact you couldn’t stop it if you wanted, but you can’t wallow in your mistake.
 There will be more than enough obstacles on your way back to the top.
 Don’t be another one.
 It’s hard to make moves when you don’t trust or don’t believe in yourself.
 Let it go.
 Forgive yourself, shake it off, and get to work on getting back where you want to be.